3 Key Factors to Successful Strategic Planning

 Over the years, I have realized 3 important factors to successful planning, both professionally and personally.

 - Understanding that the process of successful planning is more important than the plan itself.
 In the fast-paced world of today, most plans are obsolete the moment they are finalized.
-However, the planning process is immensely useful because it forces us to ask questions and explore underlying beliefs.
+However, the planning process is immensely useful because it forces us to ask questions, explore underlying beliefs, and seek out our blind spots.

 - The importance of having an aligned team.
 In corporate, I had experienced occasions when our recommendations were not adopted by the executive team.
 At that point, we had 3 choices: